adonisjs/legacy.adonisjs.com/docs/blog/13-test-runner-setup.md

 })
 ```

-[note]
-Make sure the another terminal window is still compiling the Typescript code using `node ace serve --watch` command.
-[/note]

-Now, re-run the tests by executing `node build/japaFile.js` file.
+Now, re-run the tests by executing `node -r @adonisjs/assembler/build/register japaFile.ts` command.

 ## Interacting with the Database

 The next step is to write a test that interacts the database.
 But first, let's update the `japaFile.ts` file to run and rollback migrations everytime we run the tests.
-This way, we will ensure that we are always starting from a clean slate.
+This way, we will ensure that we are always starting from a clean database.

 ```ts{}{japaFile.ts}
 import 'reflect-metadata'